nicolasp01/mini-workshop-git/README.md

 	*	Item 2b

-As Kanye West said:
+As Apu said:

-> We're living the future so
-> the present is our past.
+> Vengo puesto como sombrero.

 - [x] this is a complete item